2026-06-03 · 8 min read

 • You don't know yet, and want to ship today: x402, because the integration is small (five-minute integration guide), the audience is broad, and adding MPP later is additive.

 There is no scenario in which x402 blocks MPP, or vice versa.
 There is no protocol war to win or lose on the API operator side.
-The honest version is: x402 is the right HTTP-native default for paid agent calls, MPP is the right path for session-billed agent traffic where you already have a Stripe footprint, and a mature API will likely speak both within twelve months.
+The honest version is: x402 is the right HTTP-native default for paid agent calls, MPP is the right path for subscription- or stream-billed agent traffic where you already have a Stripe footprint, and a mature API will likely speak both within twelve months.

 One thing worth saying out loud